m-mittendorfer/m-mittendorfer.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
+* PhD in English Linguistics, University of Vienna, 2025 (expected)
+* MA in English language and linguistics, University of Vienna, 2020
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* BA in Slavonic Studies (Russian), University of Vienna, 2018
+* BA in English and American Studies, University of Vienna, 2017

 Work experience
 ======
-* Summer 2015: Research Assistant
+* September 2021 - present: University Assistant (pre-doc)
+  * University of Vienna, Department of English and American Studies

+* September 2020 -  July 2021: Linguistic Consultant
   * Github University
-  * Duties included: Tagging issues
+  * Duties included: phonemic/phonetic transcription, language localisation
-  * Supervisor: Professor Git

-* Fall 2015: Research Assistant
+* September 2018 -  August 2020: Academic Tutor
-  * Github University
+  * University of Vienna, Department of English and American Studies
-  * Duties included: Merging pull requests
+  * Duties included: teaching a tutorial on English syntax and grammar to undergraduate students
-  * Supervisor: Professor Hub

 Skills
 ======